WELCOME to the school year!

-- After the accumulation of three (3) unexcused absences, a referral may be made to Children and Youth Services and/or the District Magistrate.
+After the accumulation of three (3) or more unexcused absences, a referral may be made to Children and Youth Services and/or the District Magistrate.

 - Any student arriving after 7:55 a.m. is considered tardy.

-- Each student will be permitted four (4) tardies per nine (9) week grading period.
+- Each student will be permitted four (4) unexcused tardies per nine (9) week grading period.

-- After five (5) unexcused tardies per nine (9) week grading period, students will be subject to disciplinary action including cafeteria detention, in-school suspension, and/or bad standing.
+- After five (5) unexcused tardies per nine (9) week grading period, students will be subject to disciplinary action including bad standing.

 - Tardies will be considered excused if a medical excuse is submitted.

-- Students must present a note signed by a parent/guardian with the time of the early dismissal and reason for leaving early.
+- Students must present a note from a parent/guardian with the time of the early dismissal and reason for leaving early.

-- All students leaving school early must be signed out in the middle school office.
+- All students leaving school early must sign out in the high school office.

 - Students are not permitted to leave early to go to work.